Steps can be added to pipelines individually or as a step group.

 Individual steps and steps in step groups can be run serially or in parallel.

-Unlike individual steps, a step group can apply conditional execution (skip conditions), failure strategy, and Rollback steps to all steps in the group.
+Unlike individual steps, a step group can apply conditional execution (skip conditions) and a failure strategy to all steps in the group.

 You can also run pipeline stages in parallel.
 Deploy multiple services simultaneously and perform flow control using Barriers.
 Go to synchronize deployments using barriers for more information.
 This topic describes how to add a step group in a stage.